-Deloitte & Touche LLP acted as our independent registered public accounting firm for the 2020 fiscal year.
+Deloitte & Touche LLP acted as our independent registered public accounting firm for the 2021 Transition Period.
 In addition to its audit of our consolidated financial statements, the member firms of Deloitte Touche Tohmatsu Limited, and their respective affiliates performed certain non-audit services.